protobufjs/protobuf.js/README.md

 Note that **Message** refers to any message type below.

 * **Message.verify**(message: `Object`): `null|string`<br />
-  explicitly performs verification prior to encoding / converting a plain object.
+  explicitly performs verification prior to encoding a plain object.
 Instead of throwing, it returns the error message as a string, if any.

   ```js
   var payload = "invalid (not an object)";